isabella232/riena/org.eclipse.riena.build3/bootstrap/readme.txt

 ---------------------------------

 0. Create c:\build3
-1. Copy these files into it
+1. Copy these files into it.
+They go here:

+   c:\build3\build.bat
+   c:\build3\build.xml

 2. Create the tool structure on c:

    \build3\tools\apache-ant-1.7.1   -- ant lives in .\bin